Principles for Bank Note Design

 In 2014 the Bank undertook a review of the processes used to select and design the visual content of its polymer bank notes.
 The review recommends more input from a greater number of Canadians throughout the design process.
 This online survey and future public consultations will provide valuable input upon which visual content for bank notes will be developed.

-The Bank of Canada is formalizing a set of principles that will guide the design of Canadian bank notes and serve as the foundation upon which the visual content (theme, subject matter and images) for bank notes is developed in the future.
+The Bank of Canada has formalized a set of principles that will guide the design of Canadian bank notes and serve as the foundation upon which the visual content (theme, subject matter and images) for bank notes is developed in the future.
 These principles may be augmented with specific criteria for a particular series.

 In developing and designing a new series of bank notes, the Bank will be guided by the following principles.